Begun 2015 | 3,200 words

 -

 A. Life is a mirror.
-Its meaning is to give individual form to universal consciousness in order to reflect it.
+Its meaning is to give individual form to universal consciousness so as to reflect it.

 B. There’s none – life’s a meaningless pile of poo.